Thomas Hezmalhalch: Life and career

 Hezmalhalch was born to English parents in Paterson, New Jersey.
 His father operated a munitions foundry and young Hezmalhalch made shells for use by the Union soldiers during the American Civil War.
 After the Civil War he spent time in Leeds, England, where he ministered as a preacher of the Wesleyan Methodist Church.
 He married Charlotte Best and started a family while there.

-The Hezmalhalch's returned to California in 1884.
+The Hezmalhalchs returned to California in 1884.
 Hezmalhalch purchased a property in Verdugo, now part of Glendale.
 He became the secretary to the local land improvement association.

 After returning to the United States he joined the Holiness Movement as a preacher and was baptized in the Holy Spirit during the summer of 1906.
 He recounted the experience that one night while riding on a horse he experienced the presence of God and began speaking in an unknown tongue.

 Hezmalhalch's missionary career began after he had an adulterous relationship with a fellow Pentecostal in Los Angeles.
 To rehabilitate him, William Seymour sent him in early 1907 to Zion, Il, where Charles Parham had established a Pentecostal community.
 This group of several hundred worshippers had been deserted by Parham, and Hezmalhalch's authority was soon established.
 John G. Lake and Fred Bosworth were prominent members of the "Parhamites", with the former rising to a position of co-leadership by mid-1907.
 After Parham's arrest for "the commission of an unnatural offense", the group descended into disorganization.
-Eventually, three members died gruesome deaths during botched exorcisms.
-Due to the massive outrage caused by these manslaughters, the Parhamites were forced to flee from Zion.
+Eventually, three members died gruesome deaths during botched exorcismsand, due to the massive outrage caused, the Parhamites were forced to flee from Zion.
 Hezmalhalch, Lake, and Bosworth decamped to Indianapolis, where they assumed a leadership role amongst the local Pentecostals in late 1907.